 Do you see how stores are using Showcase Shopping ads to help undecided users in choosing a product to purchase?

-If you’re still not sure on the idea of Google Shopping Showcase Ads, let’s take a look at what can happen if you ignore them.
+If you’re still not sure about the idea of Google Shopping Showcase Ads, let’s take a look at what can happen if you ignore them.

 The $100k/mo Showcase Shopping Ads Mistake